 Wealden river valleys, heathlands, high chalk downland and then finally the coastal plain at Chichester.|

 The first section of the walk runs from Liphook to Midhurst, passing through Woolbeding Common before a waterside section along the River Rother takes you to Midhurst.
 View Full Details>>

-|Parham House||2 miles (4 km)||Explore the parkland and gardens surrounding this Elizabethan House near Storrington.
+|Parham House||1 miles (1 km)||Explore the parkland and gardens surrounding this Elizabethan House near Storrington and Amberley.
 The gardens include a four-acre Walled Garden, herbaceous borders, a glasshouse, vegetable garden, orchard and a 1920s Wendy House.
 View Full Details>>|

 |River Adur and Bramber Castle||4 miles (6 km)||Follow a waterside path along the River Adur to Bramber Castle on this walk in West Sussex.
 View Full Details>>|

 |Royal Military Canal Path||27 miles (43 km)||This walking route runs from Pett Level to Seabrook along the Royal Military Canal.
 Constructed in the early 19th century as a defence against a possible invasion by Napoleon, the canal-side path now makes for a nice easy walk.|

 The route starts off on the coast at Pett Level and heads inland towards Winchelsea and then onto Rye.
 The path then heads to Hythe via Appledore before finishing at Seabrook just outside Hythe.